Geometric characterization of Lyapunov exponents for Riemann surface laminations: Introduction

 We outline the strategy of the proofs of Theorem \ref{T:VA} and Theorem \ref{T:main}.
 In the previous work \cite[Theorem 3.7 and 3.11]{NguyenVietAnh1}, we have developed a general approach to obtain Oseledec multiplicative ergodic theorems for general laminations.
 For the proof of Theorem \ref{T:VA} we adapt this approach to the present context of hyperbolic Riemann surface laminations.

 The proof of Theorem \ref{T:main} constitutes the core of this article.
 The proof of its first part relies on the theory of Brownian trajectories on hyperbolic spaces.
-More concretely, some quantitative results on the boundary behavior of Brownian trajectories by Lyons \cite{Lyons} and Cranston \cite{Cranston} and on the shadow of Brownian trajectories by geodesic rays (see, for example, Ancona \cite{Ancona}) are our main ingredient.
-This, combined with the assumption that the cocycle is H\"older of order $\alpha<2,$ allows us to replace a Brownian trajectory by a unit-speed geodesic ray with uniformly distributed leaf-direction.
+More concretely, some quantitative results on the boundary behavior of Brownian trajectories by Lyons \cite{Lyons} and Cranston \cite{Cranston} and on the shadow of Brownian trajectories by geodesic rays (see, for example, Ancona \cite{Ancona}) are our main ingredients.
+This, combined with the H\"older regularity of the cocycle, allows us to replace a Brownian trajectory by a unit-speed geodesic ray with uniformly distributed leaf-direction.
 Hence, Part (i) of Theorem \ref{T:main} will follow from Theorem \ref{T:VA}.

 To establish Part (ii) of Theorem \ref{T:main} we need two steps.
 In the first step we adapt to our context the so-called {\it Ledrappier type characterization of Lyapunov spectrum} which was introduced in the previous work \cite{NguyenVietAnh1}.
 This, combined with the ratio ergodic theorem due to Akcoglu-Sucheston \cite{AkcogluSucheston}, allows us to show that a similar version of formula (\ref{e:Lyapunov_geometric_hard}) holds when the expansion rates in terms of geodesic rays are replaced by some heat diffusions associated with the cocycle.